peiyutan/CDN_User_Management_System/README_CDN_Web_API.md

 -[To Get Started](#To-Get-Started)

 ## Introduction
-CDN - Complete Developer Network User Management System is used to build a list of freelancers.
+CDN User Management System is used to build a list of freelancers.
 Such that they could have a directory of contact get people for their job.

 ## Technologies Used